 She was one of the many women that had accused Bill Cosby of doing these horrific things to all of these women.

-I I think ultimately, what were they?
+I think ultimately, what were there, 50 or 60 in total?

 Anyway, the jury was comprised of five men.

-I'm sorry, five women, seven men, and the Pennsylvania jury found Bill Cosby guilty on all three counts of aggravated indecent assault, which now sets him up for the possibility of of years imprisonment for drugging and then sexually violating in this case a woman 14 years ago on a couch in his home in Pennsylvania.
+And the Pennsylvania jury found Bill Cosby guilty on all three counts of aggravated, indecent assault, which now sets him up with a possibility of years' imprisonment for drugging and then sexually violating, in this case, a woman 14 years ago on a couch in his home in Pennsylvania.

-Uh and this is the same story that has been told over and over and over and over again by dozens of women.
+And this is the same story that has been told over and over and over and over again by dozens of women.

-Now Cosby initially faced sexual assault charges in court last June, but jurors couldn't reach unanimous decision after 52 hours of deliberation.
+Now, Cosby initially faced sexual assault charges in court last June, but jurors couldn't reach unanimous decision after 52 hours of deliberation.

 The judge then declared it a mistrial.

-I said I did not think the defense attorneys did a good job.
+I said, I did not think the defense attorneys did a good job.

-Um I mean, the things that they said were so over the top.
+I mean, the things that they said were so over the top.

-It's it's i almost incomprehensible.
+It's almost incomprehensible.

 I watched Bill Cosby's comedy routines.

-And then there's this dark, evil side, and and person after person after person describing this dark evil side.
+And person after person after person describing this dark, evil side.

-She co-wrote the Federalist Society, how conservatives took the law back from liberals.
+She co-wrote the Federalist Society, How Conservatives Took the Law Back from Liberals.

 Welcome both of you to the program.

-At some point, it's it's not just smoke, there's fire here, and clearly the jury saw it the same way.
+At some point, it's not just smoke, there's fire here.

-Sean High, uh you know, I agree.
+Sean High, you know, I agree.

-One thing that was different between this trial and last trial was that I think there was only one other witness um talking about her own experiences, and this time there were five other witnesses telling basically the same story as the plaintiff here.
+One thing that was different between this trial and last trial was that I think there was only one other witness talking about her own experiences, and this time there were five other witnesses telling basically the same story as the plaintiff here.

 And I think that was pretty much that was it.